mon148/-Real-Estate-Prices-prediction-with-Machine-Learning-A-Global-Housing-Analysis/README.md

 This model is not just a model but a real business tool and the model can be deployed globally — not just for one region

-**Global real estate is a gold but without data, we are mining it blindly** **Using this, i show you how ML can guide smarteer, fater and more profitable decisions**
+**Global real estate is a gold but without data, we are mining it blindly** **Using this, i show you how ML can guide smarter, faster and more profitable decisions!**

 **There are deployement posibilities which would make it more available for use in the international market place** **API for real-estate companies